astronomer/docs/astro/create-dag.md

 ![DAG running in the Airflow UI](/img/docs/tutorial-run-dag.png)

 These circles represent different [states](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/tasks.html#task-instances) that your DAG and task runs can be in.
 However, these are only high-level summaries of your runs that won't make much sense until you learn more about how Airflow works.
-To get a better picture of how your DAG is running, let's explore some other views in Airflow.